-Explore the range of human resources (HR) jobs and working environments to find the role that best fits your individual skills, experience and qualifications
+Explore the range of human resources (HR) jobs to find the role that fits your skills, experience and qualifications

 Getting the right people into the right roles, motivating them to perform to the best of their abilities and providing a tailored career path through learning and development (L&D) are just a few of the main duties attributed to HR professionals.